emilrenekrog-glitch/hello-world/README.md

 ## Minimal PHP email sign-up form

 * [`index.php`](index.php) is a single-file email capture form that runs on any PHP 8+ host.
-* Submissions are validated server-side and appended to `email.txt` in the same directory with an ISO-8601 timestamp.
+* Submissions are validated server-side and appended to a file in a GitHub repository using the [GitHub Contents API](https://docs.github.com/rest/repos/contents?apiVersion=2022-11-28).
-* The generated `email.txt` file is ignored by Git to keep accidental signups out of version control.
+* Each signup is stored as `email@example.com,2024-01-01T12:00:00+00:00` on its own line so the history doubles as a CSV archive.

 ### Deploying the PHP form

-1. Copy `index.php` (and an optional empty `email.txt`) to a PHP-enabled web server.
+1. Copy `index.php` to a PHP-enabled web server.
-2. Ensure the directory is writable by the web server user so new signups can be appended.
+2. Provide the following environment variables through your web server's configuration before serving the form:
+   * `GITHUB_TOKEN`: A token with permission to write to the destination repository (`contents:write` on fine-grained tokens or the classic `repo` scope).
+   * `GITHUB_REPO`: The `owner/repository` identifier where signups should be stored.
+   * `GITHUB_PATH` (optional): The path inside the repository for the signup log.
+Defaults to `email.txt`.
-3. Visit the page and submit an email address—the form handles everything else.
+3. Ensure the server can reach `api.github.com` and submit a test email address to confirm the integration.

 ## Contact form submission endpoint